lodan-elmugamer/DONA/README.md

 **DONA** is a ligand-receptor interaction pipeline for annotated Seurat objects.
 It brings together CellChat, CellPhoneDB, LIANA and SingleCellSignalR, then produces tool-specific rankings, plots, expression checks and cross-tool consensus results.

 This submission uses the anonymous author identifier **B288659**.
-The placeholder email in `DESCRIPTION` is deliberately non-functional and should be replaced before public release.
+The placeholder email in `DESCRIPTION` will be replaced before public release.

 ## What it does